 While mezcal is legally produced in nine Mexican states, Oaxaca produces 90% of the mezcal in Mexico.
 You simply cannot visit Oaxaca without learning about mezcal.
 Many of the Oaxaca tours include a visit to a mezcal distillery as part of a tour to Hierve el Agua.
 If you really want to learn about mezcal, you should take a tour dedicated to the spirit specifically.
 You can read my account of an ancestral mezcal tour or book it directly using this link.

 If you prefer to do things on your own, an hour southeast of Oaxaca is Santiago Matatlan, the self-proclaimed “World Capital of Mezcal.”
 Here you’ll find an abundance of fabricas de mezcal.
-They should be open for you to do a tasting and learn about the entire process from growing and harvesting the agave to the distillation process.
+They should be open for you to do a tasting and learn about the process.
 And if you’re lucky, you’ll get to see a tahona in action.